shoel1215/bDNA-Protocol/README.md

 **Defensive Publication — June 2026**

-**The Problem**
-Genomic sequencing and identification today rely on high human/institutional trust.
+Genomic sequencing and identification systems currently rely on high human/institutional trust.
 Raw molecular data must often be moved or shared, creating privacy risks, sovereignty issues, and quantum vulnerabilities.

 **The Solution**
 bDNA integrates a secure machine (Enclave) with a post-quantum protocol that generates cryptogenomic proof objects directly at the point of sequencing.